 Searching for other language tools:

 We have done part of this homework for you.
 Therefore, we have searched the Internet and have a list of recommended courses.
 Click here to check them out.
 And you can join them all for free.
-So don’t hesitate to look at this list.
+So do not hesitate to look at this list.
 I encourage you to start complimenting your learning with these other good platforms.

 We wish you all the best.